gb8462/Stacknova/Tarrega/README.md

     </ul>

 <p>I think that's all for now :3</p>
+--
-**Imma continue editing for the sportsfest for now since Dec 30 yung Deadline nung designs na yun
+Imma continue editing for the sportsfest for now since Dec 30 yung Deadline nung designs na yun